HomeDing/homeding.github.io/boards/whiteadapter.md

 ---
 title: White Adapter board for ESP8266
+description: ESP8266 board for using ESP-12 on breadboards.
+layout: "page.njk"
+tags: ["Board"]
+excerpt: >
+   This 'white' adapter board helps soldering ESP-12 of similar boards in regular breadboards and prototype boards.
+   The signals are straight forward routed from the board to the connectors with some exceptions only:
 ---

-# {{title}}

 ![White Adapter Board](/boards/whiteadapter.jpg)

-This 'white' adapter board helps soldering ESP-12 of similar boards in regular breadboards and prototype boards.

-The signals are straight forward routed from the board to the connectors with some exceptions only:

 ![Adapter Board with Wires](/boards/whiteadapterwires.png)

 ### Resistor on the left